citizenwallet/ethglobal-london-app/README.md

 For security reasons the withdrawal devices need to be whitelisted to be able to withdraw funds from the cards.

-## How it's made
-Tell us about how you built this project; the nitty-gritty details.
-What technologies did you use?
-How are they pieced together?
-If you used any partner technologies, how did it benefit your project?
-Did you do anything particularly hacky that's notable and worth mentioning?

 ## Cards & Tags
 **Tech:** Solidity, ERC4337, ERC20, Smart Contract Accounts, NFC Web API, NFC (iOS & Android) **Purpose:** Provide something physical which has a unique identifier that people can use to hold and pay with assets on chain.
 Side goal: convert all ETHGlobal wristbands into Smart Accounts.